Aortic Aneurysm Treatment & Prevention in Northern CA

 Aortic aneurysms can occur in otherwise healthy people.
 Still, you can reduce your risk with these common strategies:

 Are you concerned about your heart health?
-Take our online heart risk assessment and talk to one of our experts.
+Talk to one of our experts.
 Our doctors, nurses, and staff at Dignity Health North Shore aim to treat the whole person, not just the condition.
 Learn about our holistic approach to medicine.

 Dignity Health North State offers advanced aortic aneurysm treatment in Mt.
 Shasta, Red Bluff, and Redding, CA.